How to create a remote assessment

 - One way of creating clear criteria for assignments and projects is a rubric.
 For more information on rubrics, go to: Rubrics to Grade Assignments

-1. How to switch to remote assessment?
+3. How to create a remote assessment?

 Use the following scheme to determine how large the changes are that you need to change.
 Click on the image below for a pdf with links.
 It answers the following questions: